Isn’t it time you ate more AUSVEG?

 Toasted pumpkin seeds, to serve

 1. Heat the coconut oil in a large saucepan or wok.
 Add the sweet potato and onion and stir until coated with oil.
-Season with sea salt and freshly ground black pepper, then cover with a lid and cook over a medium heat for about 5–7 minutes, stirring occasionally; add more coconut oil if it starts to stick.
+Season with sea salt and freshly ground black pepper, then cover with a lid and cook over medium heat for about 5–7 minutes, stirring occasionally; add more coconut oil if it starts to stick.

 2. When the sweet potato is almost soft, stir in the spinach and coconut aminos.
 Put the lid back on for a few minutes, until the spinach has wilted.